CentroEPiaggio/adaptive_grasp_controller/README.md

 ```

 ## Yet to be implemented (Force/Torque sensor on the wrist)
-The compensating motion must stop obviously if a big force/torque is sensed on the force/torque sensor on the wrist of the KUKA.
-This can be done easily by adding an if condition in the function `void IMUGraspController::stopArmWhenCollision` in the file `IMUGraspController.cpp` where the function `cancelGoal()` is called.
+The adaptive motion must stop obviously if a big force/torque is sensed on the force/torque sensor on the wrist of the *KUKA*.
+This can be done easily by adding an if condition in the function `void AdaptiveGraspController::stopArmWhenCollision` in the file `AdaptiveGraspController.cpp` where the function `cancelGoal()` is called.

 ## To be changed in later versions
 - Replace arrays whith std::vectors